 - Remember that it will get easier with each passing day.

 To keep your teeth and gums healthy moving forward, remember the basics: See a dentist in Waverly every six months for checkups, brush and floss consistently, and limit the sugars in your diet.
-These simple tips, along with quitting vaping, will keep your smile in great shape.
+And remember, while vaping may be enjoyable in the short-term, spending tons of time and money in the dental chair certainly isn’t!

 About the Author